Ukraine flag We stand with our friends and colleagues in Ukraine. To support Ukraine in their time of need visit this page.

 Sampling

-Jaeger supports multiple types of sampling strategies which leverage OpenTelemetry.
-The jaeger binary supports specific configurations.
+Jaeger supports multiple types of sampling strategies.

 Head Based Sampling